Vanguard Backdoor Roth 2019: a Step by Step Guide

-This year, I made my sixth pair of “Backdoor Roth” contributions with Vanguard.
+This year, I made my seventh pair of “Backdoor Roth” contributions with Vanguard.
 If you’ve heard of the Backdoor Roth, that’s great!
 You’ve been paying attention.

 If not, I’ll give you a brief overview, and a number of links to additional articles with more complete descriptions of the history and important caveats.

 Vanguard is the company I use, and tends to be favored among many index fund investors, so that’s what you’ll see.
-The process should be similar with other brokerages, but the screens will be different.
+The process should be similar with other brokerages, but the screens will look different.

 Backdoor Roth 2019: An Overview